GP and Specialist Reports Request

 Occupational Health professionals can ask for GP and Specialist reports for clarity in health situation especially if there is doubt about a diagnosis when employees are off on long-term sick or where there are issues with mental health and capability.

 The Rules regarding Writing for a GP and Specialist Reports

-All practising doctors and nurses whether in occupational health or as a GP or Specialist are bound by medical confidentiality rules, which means that patients and workers are able to talk ‘in medical confidence’ to their occupational health service (although there are some rare exceptions to this.)
+All practising doctors and nurses abide by medical confidentiality rules.
+This allows workers to talk ‘in medical confidence’ to their occupational health service (although there are some rare exceptions to this.)